kahole/lisp_in_js/README.md

 [Lisp in lisp](tower/)

 Because it can interpret itself, mutliple instances of the interpreter can be nested.
-This makes it possible to manipulate the interpreter while its running.
-Going up a level in the tower the language will have changed.
+This makes it possible to manipulate interpreters while they are running.
+Going down a level in the tower the language will have changed.

 Interesting case with `map`.
 Not a builtin in any store, Lives in emulated store of level-1 interpreter, meaning it's a variable in level.